WeraGitHub/TinTon_React/README.md

 `sudo systemctl restart jenkins`

+### 6. Install Node.js and npm on the EC2 instance

+`sudo yum install -y nodejs npm`

-###	6. Create and add Dockerfile to your project stored on GitHub
+### 7. Create and add Dockerfile to your project stored on GitHub

 `vim Dockerfile`